ssenmosip/mosip-temp-documentation/Privacy-and-Security.md

 As a principle, MOSIP does not use any mechanism in-built in a database for encryption.
 All sensitive data to be stored in a DB is encrypted/decrypted outside the DB at the application layer.

 - All sensitive (configurable) data is encrypted using a symmetric key algorithm.
 MOSIP supports AES 256 algorithm by default.
-- Each cell is encrypted using its own symmetric key and the keys are selected random
+- Each cell is encrypted using its own symmetric key and the keys are selected randomly.
 - By default, we generate 10,000 symmetric keys for the database encryption.
 This is a soft limit and that can be increased.
 - The symmetric keys are encrypted using a master key in HSM.
 - Every key has an expiry and application follows the expiry to update the data with new keys.